nhman2002/Modern_database_administration_NoSQL/Phase1/Modeling.md

 # Business Objectives

-## Hướng dẫn khách hàng để có trải nghiệm mua vé nhanh và hiệu quả:
+## Guide customers to have a fast and effective ticket purchasing experience:
-- 1: Truy cập vào website
+- 1: Access the website
-- 2: Chọn thông tin hành trình
+- 2: Select itinerary information
-- 3: Chọn ghế, điểm đón, trả khách, nhập thông tin khách hàng
+- 3: Select seat, pick up and drop off location, enter customer information
-- 4: Chọn phương thức thanh toán
+- 4: Choose payment method
-- 5: Mua vé thành công
+- 5: Successfully purchased tickets

 # Trip Information:
-## Loại vé:
+## Ticket type:
-- Vé 1 chiều
+- One-way ticket
-- Vé khứ hồi
+- A round-trip ticket

-## Quy trình mua vé:
+## Ticket purchasing process:
-- Bước 1: Điểm đến, điểm đi
+- Step 1: Destination and departure point
-    - Tìm kiếm gần vị trí của khách hàng nếu có bến xe gần đó
+     - Search near the customer's location if there is a bus station nearby
-- Bước 2: Ngày đi, số người đi(số lượng vé)
+- Step 2: Travel date, number of people (number of tickets)
-    - Nếu là vé khứ hồi thì cho phép chọn ngày về
+     - If it is a round-trip ticket, you can choose the return date

-- Bước 3:
+- Step 3:
-    - Chọn giờ đi
+     - Choose a time to go
-    - Loại ghế(ngồi, giường nằm, limosine, giường đôi)
+     - Seat type (seating, bed, limosine, double bed)
-    - Chọn vị trí đón khách(các chi nhánh của công ty, cho phép khách hàng nhập vị trí của mình, đưa ra các option gần với vị trí của khách).
+     - Select pick-up location (company branches, allowing customers to enter their location, offering options close to the customer's location).
-    - Chọn chuyển (ghế trống, có thời gian đi sớm nhất)
+     - Select transfer (empty seat, earliest departure time)
-    - Chọn số ghế
+     - Select seat number

-- Bước 4: Chọn phương thức thanh toán(nạp tiền vào ứng dụng để thanh toán, ZaloPay, Momo, VNPay, AirPay, ApplePay, SamsungPay,...)
+- Step 4: Choose payment method (top up the application to pay, ZaloPay, Momo, VNPay, AirPay, ApplePay, SamsungPay,...)

-- Bước 5: Xác nhận thanh toán thàng công -> mua vé thành công -> hoá đơn điện tử cùng vé xe sẽ được gửi về địa chỉ mail
+- Step 5: Confirm successful payment -> successful ticket purchase -> electronic invoice and bus ticket will be sent to email address

 # Database: